Zapata Corp. v. Maldonado

 430 A.2d 779 (1981)

-William Maldonado (plaintiff) brought a derivative action on behalf of Zapata Corp. (defendant) against Zapata’s board of directors, alleging breach of fiduciary duty.
-Maldonado had not made a prior demand on the board and instead argued that demand was futile, because all of the board members were alleged to have taken part in the challenged transactions.
-After two new outside directors were added to the board, the board as a whole appointed those two members to an investigation committee charged with investigating Maldonado’s claims.
-The committee found that it was in Zapata’s best interest that the derivative suit be dismissed.
-The chancery court ruled that the board could not dismiss the case on its own determination, and Zapata appealed.
+William Maldonado (plaintiff), a shareholder in Zapata Corporation (defendant), brought a derivative action on behalf of Zapata against 10 of Zapata's officers and directors, alleging breach of fiduciary duty.
+Maldonado had not made a prior demand that the board bring the action and instead argued that demand was futile, because all of the board members were named defendants who allegedly took part in the challenged transactions.
+After two new outside directors were added to the board, the board as a whole appointed only those two new directors to an investigation committee charged with investigating Maldonado’s claims.
+The committee found that it was in Zapata’s best interest that Maldonado's derivative suit be dismissed.
+The chancery court denied Zapata's motion to dismiss or for summary judgment, and Zapata filed an interlocutory appeal to the Delaware Supreme Court.

 Rule of Law